 Since toxins are concentrated in the fat of animals, purchasing fat-free or low-fat versions of milk, yogurt and cheese can help you reduce the toxins your body has to deal with.

 If you buy organic, this is less of a problem, and some health experts believe that full-fat versions are better because of the balance of fat, carbohydrate and protein.
 There are also fat-soluble vitamins stored in the fat, which would not be available in fat-free version.

-If you buy yogurt, be sure to choose the plain version and add your own topics to avoid all the sugar and other additives that make the yogurt less healthy.
+If you buy yogurt, be sure to choose the plain version and add your own toppings to avoid all the sugar and other additives that make the yogurt less healthy.

 5. Organic eggs

 Eggs are one food that I would suggest you always buy organic.
 Healthy chickens will produce healthy eggs and healthy chickens are those that are allowed out of cages into the sunlight and fresh air and fed a healthy diet.
-You will notice that organic eggs have a tougher shell, sturdier yolk and taste better.
+You will notice that organic eggs have a tougher shell, sturdier, darker colored yolk and taste better.
 If you can’t afford organic, at least choose free-range versions.

 6. Healthy fats such as olive oil

 There is some controversy about which oils are best, but choosing olive oil and other cold-pressed oils that have not been treated with chemicals is best.
 If you buy butter, choose organic, since non-organic butter has 20 times the pesticides of plant foods.